honeytalreja/SportsDay/README.md

 # SportsDay
 Feedback of Sports Day Event

-#Socket.io used for realtime feedback displayb on site.
+#Socket.io used for realtime feedback displayb on site